-A few years ago I was living in Japan and studying Japanese.
-I loved learning Japanese.
-As I practiced reading in Japanese I became frustrated with the time spent looking up characters in the dictionary.
-It felt like I was spending more time looking things up than actually reading.
-My dictionary skills were improving faster than my reading skills!
-It was frustrating to be reading a story and then have to stop for 5 minutes just to look up a single character.
+In 2008, Peter was living in Japan and studying Japanese.
+He loved learning Japanese, but as he practiced reading, he became frustrated with the time spent looking up characters in the dictionary.
+He felt like he was spending more time looking things up than actually reading, stopping every 5 minutes just to look up a single character.

-While in Japan, I met my wife, Yueyuan.
-We fell in love and I have studied Chinese ever since then (about 10 years now).
-The same frustrations I felt studying Japanese also apply to Chinese.
+While in Japan, Peter met his wife, Yueyuan.
+They fell in love and Peter has studied Chinese since 2009.
+The same frustrations he felt studying Japanese also applied to Chinese.
 There had to be a better way.

-Yueyuan is originally from China and was working in Japan as an editor of Chinese language learning material and Chinese teacher.
-In her spare time she likes to write short stories.
-In my spare time I like to code apps.
-(I also enjoy other hobbies such as rock climbing, but those didn’t help us create Du Chinese).
-We realized that we could combine our skills and create a Chinese reading practice app!
+Yueyuan is originally from China and was working in Japan as an editor of Chinese language learning material and a Chinese teacher.
+In her spare time, she liked to write short stories.
+In Peter’s spare time, he liked to code apps.
+They realized that they could combine their skills and create a Chinese reading practice app!

+Yueyuan holds a Master's degree in Comparative Linguistics and leads content planning and development at Du Chinese.
 Yueyuan is responsible for the content in Du Chinese and has written more than a thousand of our lessons.
-She holds a master degree in linguistics and has experince both as a long time language learner and as a teacher.
+She has experience both as a long time language learner and as a teacher.
 She loves jazz dance and bubble tea.
 Her favorite TV drama is 琅琊榜 (Nirvana in Fire) which she has watched more than 10 times.

 Amy graduated from Guangxi University with a master's degree in Teaching Chinese to Speakers of Other Languages .
 She has taught Chinese in Thailand and Indonesia, and worked in Confucius Institute of Thailand.
 Now she is a Chinese teacher for overseas students in China.
 Telling Chinese stories and sharing Chinese culture are her goals.
 We hope her words can help you to know more about China and love it!